becarpenter/animaIPJ/IPJautonomic.md

 ACP, possibly by the GRASP flooding mechanism.
-For example, the information for a service named *syslog* could be flooded in a GRASP objective named *SRV.syslog.* Here, the flexibility of CBOR encoding is of great value since a JSON-like representation of service data is common.
+For example, the information for a service named *syslog* could be flooded in a GRASP objective named *SRV.syslog.* Here, the flexibility of CBOR encoding is of great value since a JSON-like structure of service data is common.

-Extending that point, since GRASP easily allows for JSON (or practically any other format), it is possible to integrate ASAs communicating via GRASP into almost any part of an existing network management system.
+Extending that point, since GRASP easily conveys JSON (or practically any other format), it is possible to integrate ASAs communicating via GRASP into almost any part of an existing network management system.
 For example, an ASA acting as a NETCONF client could retrieve YANG documents